movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 # Btrfs write support

-This document tracks the implemented write-path foundation and the remaining work needed for a transactional writer.
-The public filesystem is still
+This document tracks the implemented write path and the remaining work needed to broaden it.
+Writable mounts are exposed only for a deliberately narrow on-disk format and currently support existing regular-file data writes plus selected inode attribute changes.
-read-only: writable mounts and VFS mutation operations are not enabled.

 The first writer should batch changes from multiple operations in one transaction.
 It should not commit after each operation.
 It is acceptable for